Putin’s Plot to Charm China Is About to Go Full Blast

 Russian President Vladimir Putin and Chinese President Xi Jinping are gearing up to meet each other in Uzbekistan in what will be their first face-to-face meeting since Putin invaded Ukraine in February.

-“This summit promises to be interesting, because it will be the first full-fledged summit since the pandemic,” Denisov said, acknowledging that Putin and Xi have met virtually since the beginning of the pandemic.
+“This summit promises to be interesting, because it will be the first full-fledged summit since the pandemic,” Denisov said.
 “I do not want to say that online summits are not full-fledged, but still, direct communication between leaders is a different quality of discussion.”

 In the early days of the war Xi was unsettled by the way Putin had carried out the invasion, according to a CIA analysis delivered to lawmakers on Capitol Hill, and since, Xi hasn’t outright endorsed the war in Ukraine.
 But Beijing has pointed out that China believes the United States is the “main instigator” of the war, echoing Kremlin talking points.
 Their summit could be a signal that although there might be some mistrust in the relationship, the two leaders are interested in deepening their relationship.
 Especially as the North Atlantic Treaty Organization emerges after Russia’s invasion more united than ever, Xi and Putin have even more reason to enhance their bond.